weetmuts/beak/README.md

 You configure the beak _rules_ using the command `beak config`.

-`s3_work_crypt:` is an rclone _storage location_ , for example an encrypted directory in your google drive.
+`s3_work_crypt:` is an rclone _storage location_ , for example an encrypted directory on S3
+or your Google drive, or somewhere else.

 You configure such rclone locations using the command `rclone config` ([see RClone doc](https://rclone.org/docs/)).